alexe15/ALADIN.m/docs/ParallelExample.md

  ![Robot](./figures/run_time_comparison.png)

 Thus, for the case of the senor network localization problem a significant runtime improvement can be observed when the parfor option is set.
 Nonetheless it needs to be mentioned that an improvement on the runtime cannot always be achieved for every problem setup using the parfor option.
-In general, parfor is useful when the number of local optimization problems is large and the time for solving each of the local  optimizationproblems is relatively long.
+In general, parfor is useful when the number of local optimization problems is large and the time for solving each of the local  optimization problems is relatively long.
 For details, see [decide when to use parfor](https://de.mathworks.com/help/parallel-computing/decide-when-to-use-parfor.html;jsessionid=4c67399db5b15c1b7951a965e1c7)